 Prior to becoming an academic, Martin worked in public relations and marketing for consumer brands including Lava Brand Motion Lamps, Lowe's Home Improvement Warehouse, Wendy's International, SC Johnson, Georgia-Pacific before joining Kaplan Publishing providing marketing communications programming for real estate and personal finance authors.
 For 10 years, Martin was President and founder of What Works Communications, an independent marketing communications consultancy.

 A graduate of Interlochen Arts Academy, Martin was also a ballet dancer and choreographer prior to working in marketing communications.
-His choreographic work has been performed by Detroit Ballet Theatre, Ballet West Conservatory, Deeply Rooted Productions and the School of the Sacramento Ballet.
-Martin currently teaches ballet classes at Nolte Academy in Coralville, IA.
+His choreographic work has been performed by Detroit Ballet Theatre, Ballet West Conservatory, Deeply Rooted Productions, the School of the Sacramento Ballet, and Affect Dance Company.